Flipping Houses For Beginners

-You get a house that sells for $100,000 to $200,000 range.
-This is nice in your daydream.
+Preferably sell the house for $100,000 to $200,000 range – again, charming in your daydream.

-I say “glorious” because the term “reality T.V.” applies here.
+I say “glorious” because the term “reality TV” applies here.

 Guys, listen to me.
-Those are T.V. shows.

 Who Are The Real House Flippers?

-They have ready cash and consider the property as an “investment” rather than a “home” they want to live in.
+They have ready cash and consider a property an “investment” rather than a “home” they want to live in or use.

 We are not saying that it’s “haunted” or anything like that, but it is just plain “ugly.”

 Who would want to buy an old property with cold hard cash?

 The bottom line is this: Buy a “dilapidated” property.